 Pameijer, N.K., Beukering, J.T.E. van (2015).
 Handelingsgerichte diagnostiek in het onderwijs.
 Een praktijkmodel voor diagnostiek en advisering.
 Leuven: Acco.

 For English speaking students:

-Various articles and chapters will be announced on Blackboard.
+Additional articles and chapters will be linked to on BrightSpace.